 The role that secondary losses play

-As a financial advisor for widows, we often hear our clients say that the stress of the primary loss of spouse is compounded by all the associated secondary losses that make the transition difficult to handle (Modern Widow’s Club, 2022).
+Being in the business of providing financial advice for widows, we often hear our clients say that the stress of the primary loss of spouse is compounded by all the associated secondary losses that make the transition difficult to handle (Modern Widow’s Club, 2022).

 Such secondary losses may include: